taaheer/my-works/drafts/imss/en.md

   Govind?
 Govind!
   </div>
-  Change hologram to himself.
+  Changes hologram to himself.
   <div style="text-align: center">
   PROFESSOR SEBASTIAN (As a hologram)

   GOOOVIIIND WAAKEE UPPP.
   </div>

-  GOVIND wakes up and say.
+  GOVIND wakes up and says.
   <div style="text-align: center">
   GOVIND

-  Oh, You think you can fool me with your hologram.
+  Oh, You think you can fool me with your hologram?
   </div>
-  GOVIND charging toward his PROFESSOR
+  GOVIND charges toward his PROFESSOR.

   <div style="text-align: center">
   PROFESSOR SEBASTIAN

   Govind NO. Have you lost...
   </div>
-  GOVIND tackled PROFESSOR to the wall and take him down.
+  GOVIND tackles the PROFESSOR to the wall and takes him down.

-  GOVIND proudly standing up.
+  GOVIND proudly stands up.
   <div style="text-align: center">
   GOVIND

-  Don't worry friends, I have taken care of terrorist, you are safe now.
+  Don't worry friends, I have taken care of the terrorist, you are safe now.
   </div>
   <div style="text-align: center">
   ANMOL

   Aye Bro, what are you saying?
   </div>
-  GOVIND got confused?
+  GOVIND looks confused.
   <div style="text-align: center">
   SHRAVANI

-  Professor was just teaching us about terrorist, he did not said he was the terrorist.
+  The Professor was just teaching us about terrorists, he did not say he was the terrorist.
   </div>
   <div style="text-align: center">
   GOVIND

-  What you guys are saying, didn't he bought a gun was aiming at everyone saying he will turn everyone into history?
+  What are you guys saying?
+Didn't he pull out a gun and aim it at everyone saying he would turn everyone into history?
   </div>
   <div style="text-align: center">
   EVERYONE